-The Chemical Hygiene Officer (CHO) shall prepare the Chemical Hygiene Plan (CHP) and provide annual review and revisions.
+The Chemical Hygiene Officer (CHO) shall prepare the chemical hygiene plan (CHP) and provide annual review and revisions.
 The CHO will work with laboratory faculty and staff to develop and implement chemical hygiene policies and procedures.
 The CHO will be responsible for:

-- Providing all laboratories with a copy of the CHP. - Providing technical assistance and consultation on laboratory chemical safety issues and other safety matters.
+- Providing all laboratories with a copy of the CHP. - Providing technical assistance and consultation on laboratory chemical safety issues and other safety matters. - Providing for the disposal of hazardous chemical waste.

-- Providing for the disposal of hazardous chemical waste. - Assisting Facilities Management with incorporating chemical safety in new construction and renovations. - Remaining current on regulatory issues. - Completion of annual and/or semi-annual laboratory safety inspections to ensure safety and regulatory compliance. - Providing Laboratory Safety and Compliance Training to all laboratory employees - Providing disposal requirements and guidelines for both hazardous and nonhazardous chemical waste. - Providing chemical hazard awareness training to ancillary employees. - Conducting exposure assessments as needed, and upon request, for laboratory employees. - Investigating reported workplace injuries from chemical exposures and incidents.
+- Assisting Facilities Management with incorporating chemical safety in new construction and renovations. - Remaining current on regulatory issues. - Completion of annual and/or semi-annual laboratory safety inspections to ensure safety and regulatory compliance. - Providing CHP and general laboratory safety training to all laboratory employees - Providing disposal requirements and guidelines for both hazardous and non-hazardous chemical waste. - Providing chemical hazard awareness training to ancillary employees. - Conducting exposure assessments as needed, and upon request, for laboratory employees. - Investigate reported workplace injuries from chemical exposures and incidents.